scottnonnenberg/blog/pages/posts/2017-01-25-top-ten-pull-request-review-mistakes.md

 ## 8. The narrow mindset

 This is another area where you can be lulled to sleep by well-formed code in the diff.
 But it's important to consider the large scale.
-WIth this new code now in the project, what changes?
+With this new code now in the project, what changes?
 What could happen?

 Some questions to get you started: